loghum/campain/1.npc/Zeba Popeholt.md

     desc: When the Paladin hits a creature with a melee weapon attack, they can expend a spell slot to deal radiant damage in addition to the weapon's damage.
 The extra damage is 2d8 for a 1st-level spell slot, plus 1d8 for each spell level higher than 1st, up to a maximum of 5d8
   - name: Spellcasting
     desc: The Paladin is a 3rd-level spellcaster.
 Their spellcasting ability is Charisma (spell save DC 13, +5 to hit with spell attacks)
+- name: Divine Sense (3 Uses)
+    desc: As an action, you can detect the location of any celestial, fiend, or undead within 60 feet that is not behind total cover.
+You can also detect the presence of consecrated or desecrated areas or objects.
+Lasts until the end of your next turn.
+- name: Lay on Hands 5xlvl
+    desc: You have a pool of healing power that replenishes when you finish a long rest.
+As an action, you can touch a creature and restore a number of hit points up to the amount in the pool.
+Alternatively, you can expend 5 HP to cure one disease or neutralize one poison affecting the target.
 actions:
   - name: Longsword
-    desc: Melee Weapon Attack +5 to hit, reach 5 ft., one target.
-Hit 1d8+3 slashing damage or 1d10+3 if used with two hands
+    desc: Melee Weapon Attack +7 to hit, reach 5 ft., one target.
+Hit 1d8+5 slashing damage or 1d10+3 if used with two hands
   - name: Commanding Strike
     desc: The Paladin utters a command, forcing one creature of their choice within 30 feet that can hear them to make a DC 13 Wisdom saving throw or become frightened for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on a success.
 (Recharge 5-6)
 legendary_actions: